 Wait… that’s it?
 You bet it is!
 I told you I wanted to keep things simple. 🙂

-- Yellow mustard.
-Yep, regular yellow mustard.
+- Yellow mustard: Yep, regular yellow mustard.
 This will be our binder to get the rub to stick to the ribs.
-The vinegar in the mustard also helps amplify the flavors as well as tenderize the meat.
+The vinegar in the mustard also helps amplify the flavors and tenderize the meat.
 Mustard is so awesome rubbed on pork this way!

-- Barbecue sauce.
-Use your favorite brand here.
+- Barbecue sauce: Use your favorite brand, or make your own homemade BBQ sauce.
 This goes on at the end when the ribs go into the broiler.
-The sugars in the sauce will caramelize, creating just the right amount of beautiful, tasty char on the ribs.
+The sugars in the sauce will caramelize, creating just the right amount of beautiful, tasty char on the delicious ribs.

 Preparation

-We’re gonna cook the ribs at a temperature of 300°F. This will allow us to still get a nice and tender rib, without an all-day cooking time of lower temperatures.
-So, start by preheating your oven at 300°F.
+Start by preheating your oven at 300°F. This temperature will allow us to still get a nice and tender rib without an all-day cooking time of lower temperatures.

-Using a small bowl, mix all the dry ingredients: the salt, brown sugar, pepper, onion powder, mustard powder, paprika and cayenne.
+Using a small bowl, mix all the dry ingredients: salt, brown sugar, pepper, onion powder, mustard powder, paprika, and cayenne.

-Make sure you have enough room on your kitchen counter and layout 2 large pieces of heavy duty aluminum foil on top of each other, forming a double layer.
+Make sure you have enough room on your kitchen counter, and lay out two large pieces of heavy-duty aluminum foil on top of each other, forming a double layer.
 Make it large enough for the slab of ribs.

 Fall off the bone or not fall off the bone?

 I’ve had ribs done both ways and have favorites each way too.
-There’s a restaurant right here in the Chicago area and they specifically tell you that the ribs are not fall-off-the-bone.
-And I Love them!
-There’s another favorite restaurant in the quaint town of Galena, IL and their ribs are SO tender and considered fall-off-the-bone.
-And I love those just as much!
+There’s a restaurant right here in the Chicago area that specifically tells you the ribs are not fall-off-the-bone, and I love them.
+There’s another favorite restaurant in the quaint town of Galena, IL, and their ribs are SO tender and considered fall-off-the-bone, and I love those just as much!

 Brush and Broil

 Your oven baked baby back ribs are now ready to serve!
-I like to garnish with some fresh chopped parsley and have some extra barbecue sauce on the side.
-And don’t forget the extra napkins too.
-Personally, I’m crazy about needing lots of napkins! 🙂
+I like to garnish it with some freshly chopped parsley and have some extra barbecue sauce on the side.
+Don’t forget the extra napkins, too.
+Personally, I’m crazy about needing lots of napkins!

 One of my absolute favorite sides with ribs is macaroni and cheese.
-I have a great Instant Pot recipe Mac and Cheese that goes awesome with these ribs.
-You can make it while the ribs are cooking and since it’s in the Instant Pot, no worries about taking up any more room in the oven or stovetop.
+I have a great Instant Pot recipe Mac and Cheese recipe that goes awesome with these ribs.
+You can make it while the ribs are cooking, and since it’s in the Instant Pot, there are no worries about taking up any more room in the oven or stovetop.

 Another favorite is coleslaw!
-That cool, creamy crunch pairs perfectly with the tender, juicy, BBQ pork.
-Our Country Creamy Coleslaw is a perfect match for these ribs.
+That cool, creamy crunch pairs perfectly with the tender, juicy BBQ pork.
+Our Country Creamy Coleslaw is a great option for these ribs.
+You’ll also love this Best Easy Instant Pot Potato Salad with these ribs.
+It’s easy to make and perfect for summer BBQs.

 Storage and Reheating